Bally Astrocade: Description

 The basic system was powered by a Zilog Z80 driving the display chip with a RAM buffer in between the two.
 The display chip had two modes, a low-resolution mode at 160 × 102, and a high-resolution mode at 320 × 204, both with 2-bits per pixel for four colors.
-This sort of color/resolution was normally beyond the capabilities of RAM of the era, which could not read out the data fast enough to keep up with the TV display.
-The system used page mode addressing allowing them to read one "line" at a time at very high speed into a buffer inside the display chip.
+The higher resolution mode was beyond the capabilities of common RAM of the era, which could not read out the data fast enough to keep up with the TV display.
+To address this, the system used page mode addressing allowing them to read one "line" at a time at higher speed into a buffer inside the display chip.
 The line could then be read out to the screen at a more leisurely rate, while also interfering less with the CPU, which was also trying to use the same memory.

 On the Astrocade the pins needed to use this "trick" were not connected.
 Thus the Astrocade system was left with just the lower resolution 160 × 102 mode.
-In this mode the system used up 160 × 102 × 2bits = 4080 bytes of memory to hold the screen.
-Since the machine had only 4kiB (4096 bytes) of RAM, this left very little room for program functions such as keeping score and game options.
+In this mode the system used up 160 × 102 × 2 bits = 4080 bytes of memory to hold the screen.
+Since the machine had only 4 KiB (4096 bytes) of RAM, this left very little room for program functions such as keeping score and game options.
 The rest of the program would have to be placed in ROM.

 The Astrocade used color registers, or color indirection, so the four colors could be picked from a palette of 256 colors.
 Color animation was possible by changing the values of the registers, and using a horizontal blank interrupt they could be changed from line to line.
 An additional set of four color registers could be "swapped in" at any point along the line, allowing the creation of two screen "halves", split vertically.
 Originally intended to allow creation of a score area on the side of the screen, programmers also used this feature to emulate 8 color modes.